 Inbred Jed - Spec project for MTV - early 90s

 Enjoy below the many aspects and elements of 2-d projects throughout the years.
 The styles vary in as many ways as the subject matter and projects themselves did.
 As with most animation projects, there are many elements in the work that need to come together for a piece to work.
 These are usually done by multiple artists with differing styles.
 I’ve presented below projects and work on almost all roles with the art form.
 Also showcased are examples of shorts and other projects I’ve worked on throughout the years.
 Some companies I’ve worked with include: Plural Pictures, Animink, Happy Trails Animation and others.
+Of the many tasks I’ve been working on, I have been a writer, producer, director, illustrator, background designer, character animator, key frame animator, cleanup, production, frame painter, and many, many others.
+Hell, I’ve even been known to water the plants.

 In a perfect world, if I could work full-time on my own animation projects, I don’t think I’d ever quit.

-below: Jimmy’s Donut (2018) - not 3d animation :)
+below: watch the award-winning, Jimmy’s Donut (2018)